Kong/docs.konghq.com/README.md

 ## Search

-We are using Algolia [docsearch](https://www.algolia.com/docsearch) for our CE documentation search.
+We are using Algolia's [docsearch](https://www.algolia.com/docsearch) for our CE documentation search.
 The algolia index is maintained by Algolia through their docsearch service.
 Their [scraper](https://github.com/algolia/docsearch-scraper) runs every 24 hours.
 The config used by the scraper is open source for